JellyRollJunior/leet-code-journal/README.md

 * Search in Rotated Sorted Array
     * I got the concept but I'm not familiar enough to confidently code binary search.
 Study binary search more.
     * Redid this after reading BINARY SEARCH 101 on (Easy Binary Search Discussion page)
+* Container With Most Water
+    * I kinda already knew how to do this question but my code is getting cleaner!
+Still a lot to improve on regarding redundant operations however.

 Binary
 * Add Binary